-I’ve always wanted to be a teacher, since I was 11 years old and I thought it was the most important job in the world.
-It has been many years since then but my belief in the power of education hasn’t changed one bit.
+I’ve wanted to be a teacher since I was 11 years old and I thought it was the most important job in the world.
+It has been many years since then (over twenty!) but my belief in the impact of education hasn’t changed one bit.

 My journey to teaching led me through high school co-op placements,

 tutoring in after-school programs and one-on-one settings, a Masters in Child Study & Education, classroom teaching in public and private schools, and brought me to JUMP Math six years ago.
-I was midway through my Masters when I first experienced JUMP Math used in a special education classroom: once I saw how simply each concept and skill was broken down into smaller steps and carefully sequenced to build mastery, I realized how easily teachers can support and assess exactly where a student is with a resource like this.
+I was midway through my Masters when I first experienced JUMP Math in action: when I saw how simply each concept and skill was broken down into smaller steps and carefully sequenced to build mastery, I realized how easily teachers can support and assess exactly where a student is with a resource like this.

 As luck would have it, JUMP Math was hiring teachers to develop their SMART Lesson Materials – interactive versions of their teacher lesson plans – and a classmate invited me to a training session.
 I began developing lesson plans part-time during my studies, and even continued when I started classroom teaching contracts in the public school system.
-As I worked with lesson plans and created the accompanying interactive slides, I learned how each lesson developed a concept with scaffolds and challenges, and always provided enough practice for the student at each step.
-The lesson plans and prompts prepare teachers to check for understanding, and equip them with what students might need next – whether it’s more practice or a question to extend their thinking.
+As I worked with lesson plans, I learned how each lesson developed a concept with scaffolds and challenges, and always provided enough practice for the student at each step.
+The lesson plans and prompts prepare teachers to check for understanding, and equip them with what students might need next – whether it’s additional practice, or a question to extend their thinking.
 Needless to stay, when an opportunity came up to work full-time to support teachers using JUMP Math, I took it!

-Please connect with me on here or email me (firstname.lastname@example.org) if you have any questions or need tips on using JUMP Math in your classroom.
+Don’t hesitate to email me (email@example.com) if you have any questions or need tips on using JUMP Math in your classroom.
+I hope to hear from you!